Nikola Corp agrees to pay $125 mln to settle SEC charges of defrauding investors

 WASHINGTON, Dec 21 (Reuters) - Nikola Corp NKLA.O has agreed to pay $125 million to settle civil charges that it defrauded investors by misleading them about its products, technical advancements and commercial prospects, the U.S. securities regulator said on Tuesday.

-The settlement follows civil and criminal charges filed in July against Nikola's founder Trevor Milton for using social media to repeatedly mislead investors about the company's technology and capabilities, reaping "tens of millions of dollars" as a result of his misconduct.
-Milton is battling those charges in court after having lost a bid to dismiss or move the case.
+The settlement follows civil and criminal charges filed in July against Nikola founder Trevor Milton for using social media to repeatedly mislead investors about the company's technology and capabilities, reaping "tens of millions of dollars" as a result of his misconduct.
+Milton is battling those charges in court after losing a bid to dismiss or move the case.

+Milton's misleading statements aimed at inflating share prices began even before Nikola had produced a "single commercial product or had any revenues from truck or hydrogen fuel sales," the SEC order said.

 Nikola, which did not admit or deny the SEC's findings, has agreed to cooperate with ongoing litigation and investigation, the SEC said.
-The firm previously disclosed expectations of the hefty penalty in November.
+The company previously disclosed expectations of the hefty penalty in November.

 Nikola "is responsible both for Milton’s allegedly misleading statements and for other alleged deceptions, all of which falsely portrayed the true state of the company's business and technology," Gurbir Grewal, the SEC’s enforcement director, said in a statement.